Causal Reasoning Meets Visual Representation Learning: A Prospective Study

-To apply causal intervention or counterfactual inference for feature learning, \citet{huang2021deconfounded} proposed a causal intervention based deconfounded visual grounding method to eliminate the confounding bias. \citet{zhang2020causal} present a causal inference based weakly-supervised semantic segmentation framework. \citet{tang2020long} presents a causal inference framework which disentangles the paradoxical effects of the momentum to remove the confounder of long-tail classification. \citet{chen2020counterfactual} proposed a Counterfactual critic Multi-Agent Training (CMAT) approach to make the visual context properly learned.
+To apply causal intervention or counterfactual inference for feature learning, \citet{huang2021deconfounded} proposed a causal intervention-based deconfounded visual grounding method to eliminate the confounding bias. \citet{zhang2020causal} present a causal inference based weakly-supervised semantic segmentation framework. \citet{tang2020long} present a causal inference framework that disentangles the paradoxical effects of the momentum to remove the confounder of long-tail classification. \citet{chen2020counterfactual} proposed a Counterfactual critic Multi-Agent Training (CMAT) approach to learn the visual context properly.